ggonnella/textformats/src/textformats/cli/tf_decode.1.md

 ## Specifications

-The specification file is either a YAML or preprocessed specification.
+The specification file is either a YAML, JSON or preprocessed specification.

-For the *file* subcommand, the specification may also be embedded, i.e. provided, as YAML, in the beginning of the file, separated from the data by a YAML document separator, i.e. a line consisting of --- only.
+For the *file* subcommand, the specification may also be embedded, i.e. provided, as YAML/JSON, in the beginning of the file, separated from the data by a YAML document separator, i.e. a line consisting of --- only.

 If a specification contains a datatype named 'default', this is used by default, and the **\-\-datatype** option is not required.